Emerson1337/agenda-mais/README.md

 Obs: it might take some time by the first time.

-For these two ways, you have to run `npm install` on the source of the project `./` .
+For these two ways, you have to run `yarn` on the source of the project `./` .

 - Frontend
 - backend
 - package.json

-run npm install here.
+run yarn install here.

 1. You will only need Docker and Docker-compose installed on your local machine.